Glasgesicht/MDC/README.md

 2. Selective export to JPEG/ZIP for single pages, flights and packages.
 [60%]
 3. Save and Load Presets, independently of CF Files.
 [Requires Backend work eventually]
 4. Chooseable Airfields with their properties.
 [Just a matter of adding them]
-5. DTC export [already working for the most part]
+5. DTC export [already working for the most part, Missing some MISC and HARM settings]
 6. import .miz files, as well as DTC json and .cf files [currently only .cf is supported]
+7. QOL features, such as fully working Undo/Redo
-7. Many more features.
+8. Many more features.

 ### to get started: